TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 ![Main board render](images/HyperNet-2-MainBoard.png "Main board render")

 As you might be able to see, the SFP and Ultranet ports on the board are basically unchanged.
-They don't really need to change; they worked perfectly on the prototype.
+They don't really need to change as they worked perfectly on the prototype.
 Only the Ultranet TX and RX ports are swapped to facilitate routing and that's it!

 This also applies to the FPGA, which is still the same Tang 9k that I used last time.
 It works very well and is easy to use, so why change it 🙂!

 The whole right side of the board is dedicated to power management (3.3v digital, 5v analog, and 48v phantom) ⚡.
-Each input has its own switch to turn on phantom instead of a global one.
+Each input has its own switch to turn on phantom power instead of a global one.

 The most significant change is the IDC ports to connect the ADCs and DACs boards.
 I chose IDC connectors mainly because they are very resilient, cheap, and widely used.
 That said, if I were to redesign everything, I would probably use FFC connectors to reduce the size 📏.
 These ports provide:
   - An I2C port 💬 (Unused and unpopulated for my boards)